What is Cryptocurrency or Digital Currency?

 What is a 1031 exchange of like-kind property, and can you use it for my digital currency?

 A 1031 exchange of like-kind property is an investing tool that allows investors to swap out an investment property for another to defer capital gains or losses or capital gains tax that you otherwise would have to pay at the time of sale.
 Since the IRS views digital currency as property, people with digital currency have had the opportunity to exchange the digital currency for something similar without having to pay taxes.
 However, under a new law only tangible, or physical assets (likes homes) can qualify for a like-kind exchange.
-That’s because the government is losing tax revenue and wants to requalify digital currency in order to increase their piece of the pie.
+That’s because the government is losing tax revenue and wants to requalify digital currency in order to increase its piece of the pie.

 How do you access your digital currency?